 5.01.
 Termination of the Obligations of the Original Parties to this Agreement.
 Effective as of the Commencement Date (as defined below), the Employee's employment with Apogee will automatically terminate and, other than as set forth in Section 5.02 below, no original party hereto will have any further obligations to any other original party hereto.
 Any such termination of the Employee's employment with Apogee shall not be deemed a termination without Cause, and Apogee shall not be subject to the obligations set forth in Sections 4.04(a) through (e) hereof.
-Effective as of the Commencement Date (as defined below), the Employee consents to the assignment of this Agreement to the entity or business operating the business subject to the Triggering Event (as defined below), the Employee further consents to become an employee of the entity or business operating the business subject to the Triggering Event (as defined below).
+Effective as of the Commencement Date (as defined below), the Employee consents to the assignment of this Agreement to the entity or business operating the business subject to the Triggering Event (as defined below), and, effective as of the Commencement Date (as defined below), the Employee further consents to become an employee of the entity or business operating the business subject to the Triggering Event (as defined below).